Building our character is like building a house. First the foundation is established, then the walls are built, and finally the roof is put on.

 For we know that if our earthly house of this tabernacle were dissolved, we have a building of God, a house not made with hands, eternal in the heavens.
 For in this we groan, earnestly desiring to be clothed upon with our house which is from heaven: If so be that being clothed we shall not be found naked (2Corinthians 5:1-3)

 Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
 (1Peter 2:5)

-As these verses teach, if our earthly house of this tabernacle [our body] were dissolved [when our body dies], we will then have a spiritual, eternal house awaiting for us.
-Paul continues to explain that we who are Believers in Yahushua Messiah [Jesus Christ], earnestly desire to be clothed upon with our spiritual house.
+As these verses teach, if the earthly house of this tabernacle [our body] were dissolved [when our body dies], we will then have a spiritual, eternal house awaiting us.
+Paul continues to explain that we who are Believers in Yahushua Messiah [Jesus Christ], earnestly desire to be clothed upon with our Spiritual House.

 On The Great and Final Day

-- If you are not sure if you have established the ‘foundation’ of your spiritual house, please see the brief article: Good News!
+- If you are not sure if you have established the essential and vital ‘foundation’ of your Spiritual House, please see the brief article: Good News!

 Every man’s work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man’s work of what sort it is.
 If any man’s work abide which he hath built thereupon, he shall receive a reward.
 If any man’s work shall be burned, he shall suffer loss: but he himself shall be saved; yet so as by fire.
 (1Corinthians 3:13-15)

-As this verse teaches us, on the great and final Day, it will be revealed what sort of work each one of us has done on our spiritual building.
+As these verses teach us, on the great and final Day, it will be revealed what sort of work each one of us has done on our spiritual building.
 On that Day, we will see and know the condition of our spiritual house.
-And we will have one thing — the one thing we will take with us into eternity — our character!
+And we will have one thing with us — the one thing we will take with us into eternity — our character!